utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 - In the first terminal, launch ROS by running `roscore`
 - In the second terminal, launch MAVROS by running `roslaunch mavros px4.launch`.
 The launch file already contains the necessary modifications to communicate with the Pixhawk
-- MAVROS by default publishes information at a very low rate.
-We can increase the publish rate by running `rosservice call /mavros/set_message_interval TOPIC_ID DESIRED_RATE` in the third terminal.
+- MAVROS by default publishes information at a very low rate, or not publishes them at all.
+We can enable data streams, and set the publish rate by running `rosservice call /mavros/set_message_interval TOPIC_ID DESIRED_RATE` in the third terminal.
 Topic IDs can be found [here](https://mavlink.io/en/messages/common.html).
 For example, if we want to publish odometry (pose) at 100 Hz then we can run `rosservice call /mavros/set_message_interval 331 100` where 331 is the ID for odometry.
 - To verify, we can check the publishing rate by running `rostopic hz /mavros/odometry/in` in the fourth terminal.
 You can also use RViz to visualize the vehicle pose.

 # Use Realsense T265 Tracking Camera For Pose Estimation